1. Galileo's Square-Cube Law

 Picture of Lighting Strike Lighting Strike

-An example of opposite charges coming together can be seen in dramatic lighting strikes.
-Yet the electrostatic force is most noted for its effect at the atomic or microscopic level because at this level it is much easier for there to be one or two extra or one or two fewer electrons to create an unbalance charge.
+An example of opposite charges coming together can be seen in dramatic lightning strikes.
+However, the electrostatic force is most notable for its effects at the atomic or microscopic level, where it is easier for there to be one or two extra or fewer electrons, creating an unbalanced charge.
 These small electrostatic forces are the basis for chemical bonds.
-So far from being insignificant, these electrostatic forces acting at the microscopic level ultimately determine the properties of almost everything in our world.
+Thus, far from being insignificant, these forces operating at the microscopic level ultimately determine the properties of nearly everything in our world.

-Gravitational force is a weak attractive force between every bit of matter.
-The gravitational force is so weak that it is not even noticed unless there is at least one extremely large object near by.
-For those of us that live on the surface of the Earth, that most important large nearby object is the Earth.
-Besides attracting us to the Earth’s surface, the gravitational force is what holds the Moon in its orbit about the Earth and the Earth in its orbit around the Sun.
+The gravitational force is a weak attractive force that acts between all matter.
+It is so weak that it often goes unnoticed unless there is at least one extremely large object nearby.
+For those of us living on the surface of the Earth, the most significant large object is, of course, the Earth itself.
+In addition to attracting us to its surface, the gravitational force holds the Moon in its orbit around the Earth and keeps the Earth in its orbit around the Sun.

-The point of this discussion on fundamental forces is that each type of force tends to dominate at a different range of size.
-At the level of planets and stars we are interested in the attractive gravitational forces.
-When we come down to the size of a small insect, electrostatic forces can be every bit as important as the gravitational force.
-At the even smaller size of bacteria, electrostatic forces are all that matter.
-In the microscopic world of bacteria gravity no longer has any meaning.
-We develop a better understanding of our reality when we consider what forces are important at what size.
+The purpose of this discussion on fundamental forces is to highlight that each type of force tends to dominate at different ranges of size.
+At the level of planets and stars, gravitational forces are of primary interest.
+However, when we examine smaller scales, such as that of a small insect, electrostatic forces can be just as significant as gravity.
+At the even smaller scale of bacteria, electrostatic forces become the only relevant forces, rendering gravity negligible.
+By considering which forces are important at various sizes, we can develop a better understanding of our reality.

-But while size is important to the fundamental forces, the effect of changing the size of an object is more readily apparent with Galileo’s Square-Cube Law.
-With fundamental forces we usually have to consider a huge change of scale, such as one object being millions of times larger or smaller than another object before it actually makes a difference.
-Conversely, with the Square-Cubed Law, significant differences if not complete failure can be observed in many objects by doing nothing more than doubling their original size.
+While size is important to the fundamental forces, the effects of changing the size of an object are more readily apparent when considering Galileo’s Square-Cube Law.
+With fundamental forces, we typically need to consider a massive change in scale—such as one object being millions of times larger or smaller than another—before we observe a noticeable difference.
+In contrast, the Square-Cube Law reveals significant differences, and even catastrophic failure, in many objects simply by doubling their original size.

 Fundamental Science